 In addition to his work in classics, Dr. Santirocco has promoted broader educational innovation.
 At Penn, he developed humanities curricula for the MBA and Executive Education programs at the Wharton School, with which he also partnered to create an undergraduate International Studies/Business program.
-At NYU, he led faculty in the design of a new core curriculum, as well as in the creation of a fully-funded undergraduate research program, Freshman and Advanced Honors Seminars, and cross-school majors and minors.
+At NYU, he led faculty in the design of a new core curriculum, as well as in the creation of a fully-funded undergraduate research program, Freshman and Advanced Honors Seminars, and cross-school programs.
 Having worked on curriculum and faculty recruitment for NYU's branch campus in Abu Dhabi, he oversaw the development of the academic program for NYU Shanghai.
-He also serves as the Faculty Director of NYU's Center in Washington, DC.

 A graduate of Columbia and Cambridge Universities, Dr. Santirocco has received research grants from the Ludwig Vogelstein Foundation, American Numismatics Society, American Council of Learned Societies, and National Endowment for the Humanities.
 He has served as Vice President for Professional Matters and as Financial Trustee of the American Philological Association (now Society for Classical Studies); as a founding member of the executive committee of the Reinvention Center (now Collaborative), a national consortium of research universities committed to improving undergraduate education; and as a board member of the South Street Seaport Museum, The Classical Association of the Atlantic States, and Commonweal magazine.
 He currently serves on the boards of the artists' colony Yaddo and the Aquila Theatre.
 In 2009, he was elected a Fellow of the American Academy of Arts and Sciences, and in 2011 was appointed Assistant Secretary of the Academy for the humanities and social sciences.
 In 2018 he was elected as a Fellow of the New York Institute for the Humanities.